yibork/Microservices/README.md

 - **Inter-service Communication**: Microservices communicate with each other using RESTful APIs.
 They may also use the Eureka Service Registry to discover and communicate with other microservices.
 - **Response Aggregation**: The Gateway may also aggregate responses from various microservices and return a consolidated response to the client.

-## Setup and Running

-(Include instructions on how to set up and run the applications, including starting the Eureka server, running the Spring Boot Gateway, and starting each Django microservice.)

 ## Conclusion